-Caring for a child with SCID is a stressful journey.
+Caring for a child with SCID can be a stressful journey.
 Parents must navigate complicated medical procedures, social isolation, strained relationships, disruptions in work, and financial burdens all while ensuring successful treatment and recovery for their child.
 But, caregivers don’t have to go it alone.

 What is the purpose of the support groups?

-The purpose of SCID Compass support groups is to provide a safe, judgment-free, and confidential telehealth space for peer support to caregivers of children diagnosed with SCID.
+The purpose of SCID Compass support groups is to provide a safe, judgment-free, and confidential virtual space for peer support to caregivers of children diagnosed with SCID.
 Participants will find community and a connection to others as the group addresses emotional distress associated with caregiving while exploring PI-specific challenges.

 What topics will be discussed?